 Each year, IATA and the Industry Taxation Working Group (ITWG) bring together the aviation taxation community to discuss and define the key issues, campaigns, policies, emerging trends as well as to identify and set out the priorities for action.
 This event also provides a unique networking opportunity.

-This year, the meeting will take place on 23-24 September 2019 at JW Marriott Miami Turnberry Resort in Miami, USA, during the World Financial Symposium (WFS).
+This year, the meeting will take place on 28-29 September 2020 at JW Marriott Marquis Dubai, UAE, during the 2020 World Financial Symposium (WFS).